 Topics are 'mobile first' modules.
 This means that the design of the module is completely mobile focussed and therefore suitable for use in the Minddistrict app.
 A topic can also be used in the web-application.

-A topic consists of three layers: the topic, in which chapters live, that consist of pages.
+A topic consists of three layers: the topic, in which contains the chapters.
+And the chapters, which consists of pages.
 In the image below you see an example:

 - Topic = Rumination (green)